PC(USA) environmental policy

 The Presbyterian Church has passed many other resolutions about caring for creation.
 Among them are “Hazardous Waste, Race, and the Environment” and “Hope for a Global Future: Toward a Just and Sustainable Human Development.”
-To find more information on any caring for creation policies passed by the PC(USA), search the Advisory Council on Social Witness Policy Compilation.
+To find more information on any caring for creation policies passed by the PC(USA), search the Social Witness Policy Compilation.

 Anthology of all PC(USA) environmental policies through 2003

 View this list, and the content, of PC(USA) environmental policies through the year 2003.
 This anthology was developed ecumenically, so you may also look for other denominations’ policies or see what categories of concerns for which we have had policies.”

 Link to the 2008 PCUSA Energy policy: "The Power to Change"

 Dear Pamela, Thank you for sharing a statement from another communion and for this reminder to be sensitive to our diversity.
 The above policy comes directly from the General Assembly resolution from 1990.
 We have simply copied some of its rich and meaningful text above. keeping the formatting as is.
 There is much more background to this statement, for those interested in reading the whole thing.
 Feel free to contact me at the above email if you'd like to read the full report (111 pages).